-Names of Committee Members Designation Tan Sri A. Razak bin Ramli Chairman (Senior Independent Non-Executive Director) Sobri bin Abu Member (Independent Non-Executive Director) Tan Sri Dato' Seri Ahmad Ramli bin Haji Mohd Nor Member (Independent Non-Executive Director)
+Names of Committee Members Designation Dato' Sri Khazali bin Haji Ahmad Chairman (Senior Independent Non-Executive Director) (Re-designated as Senior Independent Non-Executive Director on 4 July 2022) Sobri bin Abu Member (Independent Non-Executive Director) Anuar bin Abd Rahman Member

-The Remuneration Committee met once during the financial year 2021.
+The Remuneration Committee met once during the financial year 2022.
 In accordance with its Terms of Reference, the Remuneration Committee reviewed the remuneration packages of the Executive Directors in accordance with their performance, contribution and level of responsibilities undertaken for the Board and benchmarked against other companies with similar industries to ensure the Company's remuneration packages remain competitive to attract and retain high calibre executives to run the Company successfully.
 Directors do not participate in deliberations and decisions on their own remuneration.